 Ripening Fruitfully

-So off to the hardware store she marched, and into her bathroom floated a gleaming new, golden framed, highly amazing, miracle of a mirror.
-She preened, fluffed and readied herself. joyous in anticipation.
-At precisely eleven o'clock, Merlinda walked into the bathroom and flipped on the light.
+It was at that moment that Merlinda knew for sure, there was definitely something wrong with her mirror.
+She’d been suspecting it for a while now but sometimes things can sneak up on you and before you really know what’s been going on the milk's gone sour, Harold the cat's a smelly old fuzzball and your ever-faithful bathroom mirror is no longer capable of producing accurate reflections.
+So off to the hardware store she marched and into her bathroom floated a gleaming new, golden framed, highly amazing miracle of a mirror.
+She preened, fluffed and readied herself and at precisely eleven o'clock, Merlinda walked into the bathroom and flipped on the light.
 For more than an hour she stood and stared, taking in the disturbing truth: they just don't make mirrors like they used to.

 Wouldn't it be great to live in one of those cultures where the older you get, the more revered you are?
 Where the closer your boobs get to your belly button, the more respect you enjoy?
 Where you just can't wait to get big, floppy ears and wrinkles deep enough to hide an armadillo?
 Until that fine day arrives for us, here are some ways to find harmony with our aging — at least the hair part.